All Products

 SELECT * FROM test_doris2SelectDB;

 In production environments, Doris data consists of offline data and incremental data.
-Because data is typically migrated from Doris to SelectDB for data warehousing and query acceleration, you can use one of the following two methods for incremental data migration:
+Because data is typically migrated from Doris to SelectDB for data warehousing and query acceleration, use one of the following methods for incremental data migration:

-• When you write data to the Doris instance, write a copy of the data to the SelectDB instance in parallel.
+• Dual write: When writing data to the Doris instance, write a copy of the data to the SelectDB instance in parallel.

-• Use periodic jobs to read partitioned data from the Doris instance and write the data to the SelectDB instance.
+• Periodic sync: Use periodic jobs to read partitioned data from the Doris instance and write the data to the SelectDB instance.